ChibiOS/ChibiOS/readme.txt

 - HAL: Made bus acquire/release functions in SNOR driver public.
 - NEW: Added mcuconf.h generator for STM32L052/L053/L062/L063.
 - NEW: Added mcuconf.h generator for STM32L072/L073.
-- NEW: Initial STM32G0xx support in HAL.
+- HAL: Initial STM32G0xx support in HAL.
-- NEW: Added STM32L452 support in HAL.
+- HAL: Added STM32L452 support in HAL.
-- NEW: Implemented TIMPRE setting for STM32F7xx HAL.
+- HAL: Implemented TIMPRE setting for STM32F7xx HAL.
 - NEW: Merged FatFS 0.13c.
 - NEW: Added a "library generator" project for RT, it allows to generate a library with a pre-configured RT.
 It also includes